joshuaeckroth/cse230-website/lecture/classes-and-object-orientation.markdown

 attributes `position_x` and `position_y` from the Agent parent class; they will also inherit the method `walk_one_step()`.

+> The primary point of object-oriented programming is to move the
+> focus of program design from algorithms to data structures.
+In
+> particular, a data structure is elevated to the point that it can
+> contain its own operations.

+> But such data structures---called objects---often are related to one
+> another in a particular way: One is just like another except for
+> some additions or slight modifications.
+In this situation, there
+> will be too much duplication if such objects are completely
+> separate, so a means of inheriting code---methods---was developed.

+> Hence we see the claim of reuse in object-oriented languages: When
+> writing a single program, a programmer reuses code already developed
+> by inheriting that code from more general objects or classes.
+There
+> is a beauty to this sort of reuse: It requires no particular process
+> because it is part of the nature of the language.

+> In short, subclassing is the means of reuse. --- Richard P. Gabriel,
+> *Patterns of Software*

 ## How to use class methods

 Ok, now that we have the right hierarchy for Players and Enemies, we need to